eaorozco3/Stroke-Predictor-ML/README.md

 # Stroke-Predictor-ML
-A project that reads a csv file and uses trains machine learning agents to predict strokes based on the data provided.
+A project that reads a csv file and uses trains machine learning models to predict strokes based on the data provided.